giselleciriaco/giselleciriaco.github.io/_posts/2023-02-09-first-blog-post.md

 ## Here is a secondary heading

 Did you know that Levis released a smart jean jacket in partner with Google?
 What seemed to be a fail instead sparked up a conversation on wearable technolgy.
-Electronic textiles
+While wearbale technology may not be a necessity at the moment, the growth of using electronic textiles could see the rise in a new form of technology.

 | Number | Next number | Previous number |
 | :------ |:--- | :--- |